MSPO Meets the EUDR Challenge

 Malaysia is Ready to Meet the Challenge

-In the face of these calls for delay, including those by the Malaysian government, Malaysia is ready to meet the EUDR challenge if the European Commission is ready to play its part with a key trading partner.
+The EU Commission heeded the pleas of the palm oil stakeholders, including those by the Malaysian government, to delay EUDR implementation.
+Malaysia is ready to meet the EUDR challenge if the European Commission is ready to play its part with a key trading partner.
 Malaysia has:

 1